Predicting Clinical Outcomes in Glioblastoma: An Application of Topological and Functional Data Analysis: Quantifying Tumor Images Using Topology

 \subsection{Smooth Euler Characteristic Transform}

-While the SECT uses the same underlying mathematical principles as the PHT, it alternatively produces a collection of continuous, piecewise linear functions that can be considered an element in the Hilbert space.
-The SECT implements persistent homology via the Euler characteristic (EC), a topological invariant that appears in many branches of mathematics.
-In terms of homology, the EC counts the ranks of the homology groups (i.e.~the Betti numbers, $\beta_k$, for the $k$\textsuperscript{th} homology group $H_k$) in an alternating sum --- thus, reducing how holes in a topological space are described from an algebraic group structure to merely an integer. \begin{definition} Let $X$ be a general, arbitrary topological space, $H_k(X)$ be the $k$\textsuperscript{th} homology group of $X$, and $\beta_k$ be the rank of $H_k(X)$.
+While the SECT uses the same underlying mathematical principles as the PHT, it produces a collection of continuous, piecewise linear functions rather than persistence diagrams.
+The SECT implements persistent homology via the Euler characteristic (EC), which is a topological invariant that appears in many branches of mathematics.
+In terms of homology, the EC counts the ranks of the homology groups (i.e.~the Betti numbers, $\beta_k$, for the $k$-th homology group $H_k$) in an alternating sum and thus reduces the mathematical description of holes in a topological space from an algebraic group structure to an integer. \begin{definition} Let $X$ be an arbitrary topological space, $H_k(X)$ be the $k$-th homology group of $X$, and $\beta_k$ be the rank of $H_k(X)$.
 The Euler characteristic (EC) $\chi(X)$ of $X$ is the alternating sum

 \end{definition} For a discretized shape or surface in three dimensions represented as a simplicial complex $K$, the EC may be analogously defined by the number of simplices in $K$ by

 where $V$, $E$, and $F$ are the numbers of vertices ($0$-simplices), edges ($1$-simplices), and faces ($2$-simplices), respectively.